The Church of St. Mary, Lydiard Tregoze, Swindon, Wiltshire, England

 services, but should you want to visit the building just to look round it, try to avoid the service times (which are shown on their website).

-The church is usually kept locked when not in use but you can obtain a key from the close-by mansion house main entrance during its open hours (currently 11am to 4pm or 5pm daily,
+The church is usually kept locked when not in use but you can obtain a key from the close-by mansion house main entrance during its open hours.
+You will need to take proof of

-St. Mary's church is a Grade I listed building - see details at:
+St. Mary's church is a Grade I listed building - see details of the listing at the

 website.
-Some of the tombs and railings are also listed, details can be searched for at the same website.
+Some of the tombs and railings are also listed, details can be searched for at the same website or use the links we have put with our photographs of those objects.